 Personally, when the weather is miserable I find that cake helps.
 London has plenty of themed afternoon tea experiences designed for kids.
 Take a look at best kids’ afternoon teas here.

 Another fun foodie option is to visit Borough Market near London Bridge.
 The market is under cover and filled with lots of yummy street food on offer.
-Old Spitalfields Market is another great thing to do when it rains.
-The covered market is fun for the whole family with food and drink stalls as well as shops to browse.

 Discover Children’s Story Centre